Telegram Bot

 2. In group **Settings → Administrators → Add Admin**, grant the bot admin rights so it can read messages in topic-enabled groups

-2. Scroll to **Telegram Bot Health** → click **Check bot** to confirm the token is valid and the webhook is set
+2. Under **Telegram Bot Health**, click **Check bot** to confirm the token is valid and the webhook is set

-3. Scroll to **Allowlisted Chat IDs** → paste the chat ID and a friendly title → **Add**
+3. Under **Allowlisted Chat IDs**, paste the chat ID and a friendly title → **Add**

 That's it.
 Members of that chat can now run `/generate` and the other commands.